CDCgov/dibbs-ecr-viewer/containers/fhir-converter/README.md

 Docker version 20.10.21, build baeda1f
 ```

-2. Download a copy of the Docker image from the PHDI repository by running `docker pull ghcr.io/cdcgov/dibbs-ecr-viewer/fhir-converter:latest`.
+2. Download a copy of the Docker image from the dibbs-ecr-viewer repository by running `docker pull ghcr.io/cdcgov/dibbs-ecr-viewer/fhir-converter:latest`.
 3. Run the service with ` docker run -p 8080:8080 ghcr.io/cdcgov/dibbs-ecr-viewer/fhir-converter:latest`.

 Congratulations, the FHIR Conversion service should now be running on `localhost:8080`!